arpangroup/nft-web-api/README-mlm.md

 ## In a mlm system how points are calculated?

+## Level
+> **Level Upgrades:**
+> 1. There must be a minimum of 2 members in both B and C levels, not counting unilateral referrals (meaning both B and C levels must have members).
+> 2. If any Level 1 or Level 2-3 members withdraw funds and leave with an account balance below the minimum recharge of $50 within 96 hours, they will be considered inactive lower-level members and will be downgraded to the corresponding level.

 | Personal Level | Required Points | Valid Grade A Referred | Valid Grade B and C Referred | Notes                            | Assets Held |
 |----------------|------------------|--------------------------|-------------------------------|----------------------------------|--------------|
 | LV1            | /                | /                        | /                             |                                  | 50           |